 COVID-19 TESTING -OAKLAND

-- At this time due to high demand we cannot accept walk-ins.
-By making a free appointment you can be confident we are open and have availability.
+- ****NOTE: We accept walk-ins however wait times will vary and walk-ins are not guaranteed By making a free appointment you can be confident we are open and have availability.

 - Evaluation by RTW Health Services trained medical providers